 One of the best ways to know your culture is to listen to the stories people are telling about it.

-Shaker associate Jensen Mecca has studied the ways stories influence perceptions of a culture.
+Shaker associate Jensen Mecca has studied the ways stories influence perceptions of culture.
 “A good temperature-taking mechanism is to listen to the types of stories being told about your company,” she says.
 What you hear about your culture can alert you if it’s becoming a hazardous waste site.

 Anthropologists know that storytelling is a feature of every civilization, every culture.
 It is the way people share, interpret, and understand their experiences.
 Stories are effective methods for educating others because they are engaging and memorable in ways a list of facts are not.
 They are sometimes containers of our essential thoughts and feelings about something we can’t otherwise articulate.